Uniforms of the New Zealand Army: Boer War uniforms

-The New Zealand contingent serving in South Africa from 1899–1902 sometimes wore the British pith helmet with standard khaki drill uniform and puttees.
+The New Zealand contingent serving in South Africa from 1899 to 1902 sometimes wore the British pith helmet with standard khaki drill uniform and puttees.
 The usual headdress however was the Australian style slouch hat, worn at this stage in its history without the turned-up brim.
 The New Zealand and other colonial contingents in this war affected a more casual dress style than the more strictly disciplined British regulars.

 Volunteers and Territorial Army

 The Volunteers were created by the Militia Act of 1858, and continued until 1910.
 The force consisted of infantry, cavalry, and artillery, and was usually formed for specific tasks and duties.
 The various volunteer militia units in existence until 1910 wore a variety of scarlet, dark blue or rifle-green dress uniforms, generally closely following contemporary British Army patterns.
-Some units, recruited in coastal areas, favored Royal Navy style dress.
+Some units, recruited in coastal areas, favoured Royal Navy style dress.
+Since 1902 a khaki serge service uniform had also been general issue.

-The Volunteer forces became unpopular and the Defence Act of 1909 called for the Volunteer Force to be replaced by a Territorial Force manned through compulsory military service.
+Recruiting for the militia units declined and the Defence Act of 1909 called for the Volunteer Force to be replaced by a Territorial Force manned through compulsory military service.

-Since 1902 a khaki serge service uniform had been general issue.
-The regional regiments of the new Territorial Army, which replaced the militia, wore the universal "1912 Uniform" of khaki in a greenish/brown shade, worn with a slouch hat.
-Officers frequently wore the peaked cap of the British Army.

-Units were distinguished by regimental badges attached to the turned up brim of the hat; and branches by colored piping on tunic shoulder straps and trouser seams.
+The regional regiments of the new Territorial Army, which replaced the militia, were issued a new universal uniform in 1912.
+Modelled on the British 1902 Pattern uniform, the Territorial Force uniform consisted of a greenish/brown single-breasted tunic with four large pockets, elaborate cuffs, and shoulder straps.
+Coloured piping on the shoulder straps and trouser seams indicated branch of service.
+The uniform was worn with a slouch hat or peaked forage cap.
+Units were distinguished by regimental badges attached to the turned up brim of the hat.

 Dark blue dress uniforms were authorised for officers and members of the small Permanent Staff (regular cadre).